13+ Best Construction Safety Tips for 2023 – SafetyVideos.com

 Employees should be able to determine whether they should use a type of machinery based on their training.
 Still, supervision should also be in place to ensure that untrained workers never operate equipment they’re not trained to use.

 This type of oversight typically occurs with machinery that is seen as easier to operate or low-risk, e.g., it’s more likely that an untrained employee will drive a forklift than try operating a crane.
-However, the safety risk is exceptionally high, whatever type of equipment is being used.
+However, the safety risk is exceptionally high, whatever equipment is used.

 Staff should feel comfortable identifying and reporting when these breaches occur.
 There are two common cases when an untrained worker might try using equipment they should be using: